fisirc/tombo/k8s/README.md

-# Setup the Kubernetes cluster with minkube
+# Setup a multi-node Kubernetes cluster with minkube

 Follow these instructions to setup a minikube cluster accessible from the public internet.